We are providing Affordable, Creative Logo Design.

 - A successful logo should be simple, memorable, timeless and appropriate.
 Keep these as goals as you play around with ideas.

-- If you’re struggling for ideas, trying using different key word to conduct searches online or use a thesaurus to move your thinking in some new directions.
+- If you’re struggling for ideas, try using the different keyword to conduct searches online or use a thesaurus to move your thinking in some new directions.

 Keep it simple.
 Designing a logo is an exercise in restraint.
 While it may be tempting to try to convey a multitude of messages with your design, trying to do too much will sabotage the success of your logo.